khalid-hussain/shaheen/chap6.md

 # Realization of Rabia's Dream

-Badr Bin Mughira and Bashir Bin Hassan spent most part of Friday in Abu Dawood's company.
+Badr bin Mughira and Bashir Bin Hassan spent most part of Friday in Abu Dawood's company.
 By talking to them Abu Dawood was satisfied that they would be spending the night in this fort but what surprised him was the fact that most of the soldiers in the fort had suddenly disappeared.